RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 13.md

 The daylight still gave Trouble anxiety, too many people around who could see her from a distance, too many cars driving around to keep track of, too much background noise of the city.
 But once the sun set and most people went home for the day, she felt safe.
 Even though she knew it was also the time of day she was most likely to run into Frank, he didn't have any grace or guile so she felt she could spot him coming and could act first.

 Since the previous Thursday, Trouble had been making plans to go for walks outside with either Bug or Brun most days of the week.
 Sometimes all they did was sit on a bus while it did a complete back and forth of it's route, or sit on the side of the road outside the hotel, or walk the running track in the nearby indoor gym Brun had a membership to.

 Today Bug had wanted to take her back out to one of the nearby malls to window shop, she had said she wanted to try doing more normal things where people would be as practice.

 So here they were at the mall, people milling about and no one giving her a second look.

-Trouble was dressed in one of the outfits Bug had picked out for her the week prior and a baseball cap, in a look she could only describe to herself in secret as Debug's boyfriend.
+Trouble was dressed in one of the outfits Bug had picked out for her the week prior and a baseball cap, in a look she could only describe to herself in secret as: Debug's boyfriend.

 Debug was also dressed like they were Trouble's boyfriend with a matching colour of pants to Trouble's shirt.

-It entirely tinted Trouble's perspective on the outing, rather than worry about being spotted as herself, she was now only worried people might react poorly to what appeared to be two malnourished emo boys on a date where they spent no money.
+It entirely tinted Trouble's perspective on the outing.
+Rather than worry about being spotted as herself, she was now only worried people might react poorly to what appeared to be two malnourished emo boys on a date where they spent no money.

 The two of them had done a few laps of the mall, walking hand in hand, occasionally stopping out the front of shops to discuss the items inside or out the front of restaurants to read the menu.
 The whole time, Debug had lead the way.
 Giving small motions or gestures or squeezing Trouble's hand to let her know they were going to start walking again.
-So when they abruptly stopped still, panic started to seep back in as it was never too far away.
+So when they abruptly stopped still mid-step, panic started to seep back in as it was never too far away.

 Unsure what had spooked Bug, Trouble tried to give her the same reassuring hand squeeze they'd been giving her all night as she scanned the area around and ahead of them for anyone suspicious.
 It took a moment, but she saw it.

 There was someone not listening to their friend talk to them about fifteen meters away looking directly at Debug and wiggling their eyebrows at her.
-A stout woman who looked like she was at risk of exploring out of her shirt, a look that reminded Trouble of the few days Brun wore an ill fitting shirt.
+A stout woman who looked like she was at risk of exploring out of her shirt, a look that reminded Trouble of the few days Brun wore an ill fitting shirt to work.
 If they did work out or had a job that required physical activity they didn't put nearly as much effort into their legs as from the waist down they weren't nearly as muscular.

-It was such an odd contrast Trouble turned and stared at Debug instead so as not to be rude or attract additional attention.
+It was such an odd contrast Trouble turned and stared at Debug instead so as not to be rude or attract additional undue attention.

 Debug didn't looked scared, but Trouble could see the wheels turning in their mind.
-They seemed like they were trying to solve a difficult problem, but by looking at their feet they weren't making to run away.
+They seemed like they were trying to solve a difficult problem, but by looking at their feet they weren't about to run away.

 Trouble relaxed a little, assuming that while this might get awkward it shouldn't be dangerous.